 The other great thing about including a quick-drying microfiber towel in your pack – these are mold and mildew resistant.
 As many times as I’ve forgotten mine in my car after a long day of hiking – they don’t get smelly!
-These towels also have the benefit of being able to be shoved back in your bag because they dry so fast—you on hiking to the next waterfall or trekking back to the car comfortably.
+These towels also have the benefit of being able to be shoved back in your bag because they dry so fast.
+You can continue on hiking to the next waterfall or trek back to the car comfortably.

-Whenever I pack any snacks that require a ‘baggie’, I only use re-usable zip lock bags.
+Whenever we pack any snacks that require a ‘baggie’, we only use re-usable zip lock bags.
 This set from Amazon has worked amazingly and is easily washed by hand.
-Eco friendly ‘leave no trace’ principles are so important on the trails!
+Eco-friendly ‘leave no trace’ principles are so important on the trails!
 Keeping them clean and not leaving your trash behind makes them better for everyone!

 To avoid coming home at night to legs and arms covered in bug bites- spray thyself.
 As always, when I’m choosing a bug spray – I want to know that I’m not putting something on my skin that’s going to cause environmental impacts or impact my health.
 Brands like Sky Organics, and Repel offer plant-based insect repellents that are pretty effective!
 (While there is no concrete evidence that DEET, a significant component of non-natural insect repellents, is harmful – I prefer not to use something unnatural if possible!)